 Funders and partners

-This research is funded by the Forestry Commission as part of the Phytophthora Diseases Work Area (part of the Advice and Scientific Support for Tree Health Programme), Defra, the USDA Forest Service and through various EU initiatives including FP6 & 7 Projects and COST Actions.
+This research is funded by the Forestry Commission as part of the Phytophthora Diseases Work Area and Defra.
+Current and past research support comes from various EU projects and COST Actions and the USDA Forest Service

 Work on Phytophthora diseases of trees has been a key part of the work of Forest Research for many years.
-Research on Phytophthora ramorum and P. kernoviae started in 2003 and was extended in 2011 to include other damaging Phytophthoras such as P. lateralis, P. pseudosyringae and P. cinnamomi as part of the Advice and Scientific Support for Tree Health programme.
+Research on Phytophthora ramorum and P. kernoviae started in 2003 and was extended in 2011 to include other damaging Phytophthoras such as P. lateralis, P. austrocedri, P. pseudosyringae and P. cinnamomi as part of the Tree Health work in Delivering Resilient Forests and Understaing Biotic Threats.